1. My birthday is approaching and I have not received a reminder email. What should I do?

 Contact the CMRITO to discuss your individual situation and to receive the CMRITO retraining program information.

 Once your application has been approved, you will be notified by email.
 Before practicing, you will need to complete the final steps of the reinstatement process, including paying your registration fee.

 14. I have not practised the profession of medical radiation and imaging technology for more than five years.
 What will I be required to do in order to be reinstated?

 If you have not practised the profession of medical radiation and imaging technology in the past five years, you will be required to complete a retraining program approved by the CMRITO before you are eligible for reinstatement.
 Please contact the CMRITO to discuss your situation and to receive the retraining program information for your specialty.

 No. Regardless of how many specialties you are authorized to practise, there is only one annual fee.
 However, you must be registered in each specialty in which you practice.
+To add another specialty for a program you completed in medical radiation and imaging technology, you must complete the online application on the MAP.
 Please note that if you apply to be registered in a new specialty, you will be required to pay the appropriate application fee.

 This section contains any terms, conditions and limitations that are in effect on a certificate of registration.

 Every CMRITO member has a term, condition and limitation on their certificate of registration that they shall practice only in the areas of medical radiation and imaging technology in which they are educated and experienced.
 This ensures that CMRITO members are only able to practice in specialties that they have been trained in and have experience practicing in.

 If you have any questions regarding your registration, you may contact us by: